 Even federal agencies do not always properly report hate crimes.
 Despite the 1988 Uniform Federal Crime Reporting Act, which requires federal agencies to submit crime data to the FBI, many do not.
 ProPublica reported in June 2017 that more than 120 federal agencies aren’t submitting the information to the FBI.
 For example, the Defense Department’s inspector general concluded in 2014: “DoD [Department of Defense] is not reporting criminal incident data to the Federal Bureau of Investigation (FBI) for inclusion in the annual Uniform Crime Reports to the President, the Congress, State governments, and officials of localities and institutions participating in the Uniform Crime Report program, as required by Federal law.”

-The Department of Defense, as it boasts on its website, is the nation’s largest employer with 1.3 million men and woman on active duty, yet none of the offenses handled by the department are included in the FBI’s Uniform Crime Report.
+The Department of Defense, as it boasts on its website, is the nation’s largest employer with 1.3 million men and women on active duty, yet none of the offenses handled by the department are included in the FBI’s Uniform Crime Report.
 Moreover, it’s not just federal agencies that are not submitting data to the FBI, the FBI itself does not include offenses it handles or those handled by other federal law enforcement agencies.

 The FBI thinks so.
 Former Director James Comey, while introducing the 2015 hate crimes report said, “We need to do a better job of tracking and reporting hate crimes to fully understand what is happening in our communities and how to stop it.”

-Attorney General Jeff Sessions expressed a similar sentiment to the Justice Department in June 2017, saying, “I know the responsibility that we have, and we have a responsibility to protect people’s freedom, their religious rights, their integrity, their ability to express themselves, to push back against violence and hate crimes that occur in our country.
+Former Attorney General Jeff Sessions expressed a similar sentiment to the Justice Department in June 2017, saying, “I know the responsibility that we have, and we have a responsibility to protect people’s freedom, their religious rights, their integrity, their ability to express themselves, to push back against violence and hate crimes that occur in our country.
 So, we’re going to do that, I will assure you, in every way.”

 In September 2017, following the deadly white supremacist rally in Charlottesville, Virginia, Congress passed a unanimous joint resolution calling for action on hate crime.
 The resolution, signed by President Trump, urged him to “speak out against hate groups that espouse racism, extremism, xenophobia, anti-Semitism, and White supremacy” and to “use all resources available to the President and the President’s Cabinet to address the growing prevalence of those hate groups in the United States.”
 It further urged federal agencies to improve the reporting of hate crimesand the attorney general to investigate acts of “violence, intimidation, and domestic terrorism” by white supremacist hate groups.
 The resolution, however, did not include any mechanism to enforce its provisions.